eapache/starscope/doc/USER_GUIDE.md

 Paths
 -----

-StarScope has complex options with sane defaults for managing which paths get scanned for files and which do not.
-By default when creating a new database, it scans all files recursively in the current directory.
+StarScope has powerful options with sane defaults for managing which paths get scanned for files and which do not.
+By default when creating a new database, StarScope will scan all files recursively in the current directory.
 To scan specific paths or files instead, pass them as arguments (so `starscope myfolder` would only scan files in `myfolder/`).

 Paths are saved in the database metadata - once you have created a database with custom paths, all subsequent operations will remember and use those paths even when they are not explicitly specified.
-At any time, specifying *more* paths will add them (and the files they contain) to the database.
+At any time, specifying *more* paths will add them (and the files they contain) to the database without removing any existing paths.

 You can also exclude certain paths from processing by passing the `-x` or `--exclude` flag with the desired pattern.
 In a new project, `starscope --exclude test/` will scan all files *except* the ones in the `test/` directory.
 Excluded patterns are also remembered, and can be added at any time.
-If an existing file in the database matches a newly added exclusion rule, it is removed.
+If an existing file in the database matches a newly added exclusion rule, it will be removed.

 Queries